 Fixed Point CORDIC

-This post was written as a part of my exam preperation for the course in Low Energy and Reconfigurable Systems at AAU.
-It is a writeup from a miniproject done in cooperation with two of my fellow students.
-The miniproject goes through an architectural design of the CORDIC algorithm for calculating the $x$ and $y$ values of a cosine, given an angle.
+This post was written as a part of my exam preparation for the course in Low Energy and Reconfigurable Systems at AAU.
+It is a write-up from a mini project done in cooperation with two of my fellow students.
+The mini project goes through an architectural design of the CORDIC algorithm for calculating the $x$ and $y$ values of a cosine, given an angle.
 The architecture is at the RTL level and should need no further processing before implementation.
-Actually it also goes through the mathematical derivation of the CORDIC algorithm, but I won’t bore you with that.
+Actually, it also goes through the mathematical derivation of the CORDIC algorithm, but I won’t bore you with that.
 You just need to know that the algorithm uses “microrotations” to match the angle using the math below

 $$x_{i+1} = x_i - \sigma_i \cdot 2^{-i} \cdot y_i$$